znuny/manual/source/standardoperations/articlestorage/index.rst

 - Open a terminal on your Znuny server.
 - Navigate to the Znuny installation directory (commonly /opt/znuny).
-- Run the following command to migrates all articles from the database to the file system.
+- | Run the following command to migrates all articles from the database to the file system:
-``bin/znuny.Console.pl Admin::Article::StorageSwitch --target ArticleStorageFS``
+  | ``bin/znuny.Console.pl Admin::Article::StorageSwitch --target ArticleStorageFS``

 4. Post-Migration Steps: